derailed/k9s/README.md

 # K9s - Kubernetes CLI To Manage Your Clusters In Style!

-K9s provides a curses based terminal UI to interact with your Kubernetes clusters.
+K9s provides a terminal UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
-K9s continually watches Kubernetes for changes and offers subsequent commands to interact with observed Kubernetes resources.
+K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.

 ---